amirkhango/Traffic-Sign-Classifier-Proj2/writeup_template.md

 After preprocessing, the sampled images for showing look as below, which are more realistic.
 ![after preprocessing][image12]

+The reason for data prepocess is because data preprocessing plays a very important in many deep learning algorithms.
+In practice, many methods work best after the data has been normalized and whitened.
+After data preprocessing, the input data has a similar scale with the learning weights W and bias B, which is good for training our deep learning model quickly and make a good classification.

+Another technique, I do not use here, is data agmentation.
+It is a skill to increase the eventful samples into training set, which would improve our model's robust and generalization for testing.
+But here even without it, we could also satisfy the requirement of the project.
+So I do not implement it.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.